Petschko/dhl-php-sdk/README.md

 This *unofficial* library is wrapping some functions of the DHL SOAP API in order to easy create/delete shipments and labels.

+## Requirements

+- You need a [DHL developer Account](https://entwickler.dhl.de/) and - as long as you want to use the API in production systems - a DHL Intraship Account.
+- PHP-SOAP-Client installed + enabled on your Server.
+[More information on php.net](http://php.net/manual/en/soap.setup.php)

 ## Installation

 ### Composer